surniaulula/wpsso/readme.txt

 	* Refactored `WpssoProUtilShorten->get_svc_instance()` to use the new `self->load_lib()` method.
 	* Added more debugging messages to the `WpssoProEcomWooCommerce` class for missing product methods.
 	* Added a 'label_transl' key to the `$features` array for the SSO &gt; Dashboard &gt; Premium Features Status metabox.
+	* Refactored the Gravatar integration module to always fallback to the "mystery person" image.
 * **Requires At Least**
 	* PHP v5.6.
 	* WordPress v4.2.